GODEEEP/tgw-hydro-canada/README.md

 ## Documentation
 For more details about the hydrology-hydropower modeling approach, please refer to the following publication:
-  - Son, Y., Bracken, C., Daniel, B., and Voisin, N. (2024).
-A monthly hydropower generation dataset for Western Canada to support Western-US interconnect grid system studies [Manuscript submitted for publication].
+  - Son, Y., Bracken, C., Daniel, B., and Voisin, N. (2025).
+Monthly hydropower generation data for Western Canada to support Western-US interconnect power system studies [Manuscript submitted for publication].

 ## Funding Acknowledgements